Pet Loss Support

 The Grieving Process

 But one day, that constant will become one of our losses.
-And when the kind face and acceptance we used to turn to is gone, where do we go for comfort?
+And when the kind face and acceptance we used to turn to are gone, where do we go for comfort?

-One of the most difficult and important parts of grief and loss is seeking to understand what has happened and that what you are feeling is all right.
-Your sense of loss may encompass your life and that is all right.
-You have that right to grieve and you can take as much time as you need.
+One of the most difficult and important parts of grieving and loss is seeking to understand what has happened and that what you are feeling is all right.
+Your sense of loss may encompass your life, and that is all right.
+You have the right to grieve, and you can take as much time as you need.
 In a busy and demanding world, the trick is to take the time.

-There are many stage of grief, and none of them are absolute.
+There are many stages of grief, and none of them are absolute.
 Time frames vary from person to person.
 Generally, the stages include: